EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-control-tower.md

 date: "2019-03-26"
 heroImage: /img/blog/migrating.jpeg
 title: Migrating from Concourse-up to Control-Tower
-draft: true

 heading: Our
 headingBold: blog
 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

-You may have heard that [we are deprecating Concourse-up and are moving over to Control-Tower](/blog/concourse-up-renamed-to-control-tower).
+We recently announced that we are deprecating Concourse-up and are [moving over to Control-Tower](/blog/concourse-up-renamed-to-control-tower).

 You can see the other blog post for more details on what this change means from a product perspective.
 If you are currently running a Concourse using Concourse-up and are wondering how to migrate over to Control-Tower then keep reading.

 Under the hood Control-Tower is Concourse-up with the name word-replaced and a handful of bugfixes/updates.
 Unfortunately due to some changes such as bucket name changes, deploying with Control-Tower over top of Concourse-up will not work.
 We did discuss creating an automated self-update to migrate users to Control-Tower but a number of roadblocks and complications led us to abondon that option for the time being.